GraphQL Queries

 - Database primary key identifier of the entity

-Every search query (any GraphQL query that returns a
+Every search query (any query that a `<ENTITY_TYPE>Connection`

 Result sorting example - non-UUID type